Joseph Franz von Lobkowitz: Early life

+His paternal grandparents were Phillip Hyacinth, 4th Prince of Lobkowicz, and Countess Anna Maria von Althann.
+Joseph Franz's father succeeded his brother, Wenzel Ferdinand, as reigning Prince of Lobkowitz in 1739.
+His maternal grandparents were Louis Victor, Prince of Carignano and Princess Christine of Hesse-Rotenburg (daughter of Ernst II Leopold, Landgrave of Hesse-Rotenburg).

 Patron of music

 The prince was an amateur musician, playing violin and cello, and sang with a bass voice.
 Countess Lulu Thürheim, sister-in-law of Prince Razumowsky, said of him: "This Prince was as kindhearted as a child and the most foolish music enthusiast.
 He played music from dusk to dawn and spent a fortune on musicians.
 Innumerable musicians gathered in his house, whom he treated regally."

 He was a member of the Gesellschaft der Associierten, an important concert-sponsoring organization of his time which sponsored, among other events, the 1798 premiere of Joseph Haydn's The Creation.

 In 1799, Lobkowitz commissioned a set of six string quartets from Haydn.
 The composer was both busy and in ill health, and he managed to complete only two of them; these were published as the composer's Opus 77 and were the last quartets he was to complete.

 Lobkowitz had a private orchestra at his palace in Vienna, the Palais Lobkowitz; in the hall of the palace, this orchestra performed in 1804 Beethoven's Symphony No. 3 (which was dedicated to the Prince) before the first public performance.

-In 1808 Beethoven was offered the post of Kapellmeister at Cassel, where Jérôme Bonaparte, King of Westphalia, had his court.
+In 1808, Beethoven was offered the post of Kapellmeister at Cassel, where Jérôme Bonaparte, King of Westphalia, had his court.
 Prince Lobkowitz, together with Archduke Rudolph and Prince Kinsky, successfully persuaded Beethoven to stay in Vienna by offering a yearly pension of 4,000 florins.
 In 1811 Prince Lobkowitz, in financial difficulty, discontinued paying his share.
 However, he eventually resumed payment, which continued past his death in 1816 until Beethoven's own death in 1827.

 Beethoven dedicated several works to the Prince: his third, fifth and sixth symphonies; his String Quartets Op.
 18 and String Quartet Op.
 74; the Triple Concerto and the song cycle An die ferne Geliebte.

 Beethoven composed a Birthday Cantata for Prince Lobkowitz (WoO 106); it was written for the composer's friend Karl Peters, tutor for the Lobkowitz family.
 It was intended to be sung by the young Princes on their father's birthday in 1816.
 However, the prince was seriously ill at that time, and died a few days later.

+Personal life

+In 1792 he married Maria Karolina von Schwarzenberg (1775–1816), daughter of Johann I, Prince of Schwarzenberg and Countess Maria Eleonore zu Oettingen-Wallerstein (a daughter of Count Philipp Karl von Oettingen-Wallerstein).
+They had twelve children, including: